vyasishanatc194/farmersfeeding/wp-content/plugins/flexy-breadcrumb/README.txt

 1. Font Awesome Icon Picker(https://github.com/itsjavi/fontawesome-iconpicker)

 == Changelog ==

+= 1.1.2 =
+* Fix - Resolved errors of breadcrumb trail with Google Search Console.

+= 1.1.1 =
+* Fix - Added slash at the end of the URL - Google Recommendation
+* Fix - Wrapping the admin style to avoid from any style conflict.
+* Tweak - Update the schema links to https.

 = 1.1.0 =
 * Feature - Added breadcrumb trail for default posts page.